Daem0n-th/ROT13/README.md

 # ROT13
-Command line tool for ROT13 encoding implementd in haskell
+Command line tool for ROT13 encoding implemented in haskell